common-voice/our-voices-model-competition/submit/Gender_Category/STT/README.md

 ### Evaluation
 #

-For our trained models can be download below or run this script  to automatically download all model:
+For our trained models can be downloaded below or run this script  to automatically download all models:
 ```
 bash ./load_models.sh
 ```